CDCgov/tostadas/docs/user-guide/submission_guide.md

 ## Choosing an organism type and/or virus subtype

 If you want to run viral annotation, you need to specify a `--virus_subtype <mpxv|rsv|mev>`.
-This tells TOSTADAS which annotator profile to use if you're running VADR.
+This tells TOSTADAS which annotator profile to use if you are running VADR.

 If you want to run bacterial annotation, you need to specify `--organism_type bacteria`.
 This tells TOSTADAS to annotate using bakta.
 You can instead use a profile (see [Using specific profiles](#using-specific-profiles)).

-If you're submitting to GenBank (the only option if you want to run annotation), you need to specify `--organism_type <virus|bacteria|eukaryote>`.
+When submitting to GenBank (the only option if you want to run annotation), you need to specify `--organism_type <virus|bacteria|eukaryote>`.
 This tells TOSTADAS which kind of GenBank submission to do.
 FTP submission to GenBank is only supported for bacteria and eukaryote assemblies.
 Virus assemblies must be submitted via email (either using TOSTADAS or manually emailing the files in the results folder).

 ## Using specific profiles